bcgov/MOH-HCIM-FHIR/release-branch/StructureDefinition-bc-death-verified-flag-extension.md

 **Usages:**

 * Use this Extension: [PatientMerge](StructureDefinition-bc-merge-patient.md) and [ClientRegistryPatient](StructureDefinition-bc-patient.md)
-* Examples for this Extension: [Bundle/AddPatient-Request](Bundle-AddPatient-Request.md), [Bundle/FindCandidates-Response](Bundle-FindCandidates-Response.md), [Bundle/GetDemographics-Response](Bundle-GetDemographics-Response.md), [Bundle/GetDemographics-withHistory-Response](Bundle-GetDemographics-withHistory-Response.md)...Show 2 more,[Bundle/GetDemographics-withPHNInfo-Response](Bundle-GetDemographics-withPHNInfo-Response.md)and[Bundle/Revise-withMaxData-Request](Bundle-Revise-withMaxData-Request.md)
+* Examples for this Extension: [Bundle/AddPatient-Request](Bundle-AddPatient-Request.md), [Bundle/FindCandidates-Response](Bundle-FindCandidates-Response.md), [Bundle/GetDemographics-Response](Bundle-GetDemographics-Response.md), [Bundle/GetDemographics-withHistory-Response](Bundle-GetDemographics-withHistory-Response.md)...
+Show 2 more, [Bundle/GetDemographics-withPHNInfo-Response](Bundle-GetDemographics-withPHNInfo-Response.md) and [Bundle/Revise-withMaxData-Request](Bundle-Revise-withMaxData-Request.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/fhir.ca-bc.client|current/StructureDefinition/bc-death-verified-flag-extension)